 When the functional currencies of the Company's foreign subsidiaries are currencies other than the U.S. dollar, the assets and liabilities of the foreign subsidiaries are translated into U.S. dollars at the exchange rate in effect on the balance sheet date.
 Income and expense items of the subsidiaries are translated into U.S. dollars at the average exchange rates prevailing during the period.
 Gains or losses from these translation adjustments are reported as a separate component of stockholders' equity in accumulated other comprehensive income (loss) until there is a sale or complete or substantially complete liquidation of the Company's investment in the foreign subsidiaries at which time the gains or losses will be realized and included in net income (loss).
-Certain vendors are paid in currencies other than the U.S. dollar.
 Transaction gains and losses are included in other income (expense) and have not been significant for the periods presented.